pawel-beder/loans-application/HELP.md

 * Loan's amount is stored with value and currency but thresholds are checked just against value ignoring currency
 * Money object is created with PLN as default currency when it's not provided
 * Integration test is really basic and should be refactored but I've ran out of time
+* Integration tests use Testcontainers, so a docker installation is required in order to run full build

 ## Getting started
 * build -> gradle build